Yahoo User Profile

 The team and I decided to break the projects into two phases:

-Once we show the credibility of a user, phase two is to test if users want to get updates from the people they're interested in.
+Once we show a user's credibility, phase two is to test if users want to get updates from the people they're interested in.

-In phase one, the user research team identified the elements that could show the credibility of a user.
+In phase one, the user research team identified the elements that could show a user's credibility.
 I then created different options for displaying these elements.